 16. The Maximum Score In Pac-Man Is 3,333,360

-Pac-Man was very popular in 1980’s and 90’s, and is still played worldwide.
-By playing it perfectly, without loosing any life, and completing all 255 levels, one can achieve 3,333,360 points.
+Pac-Man was very popular in the 1980s and ’90s and is still played worldwide.
+By playing it perfectly, without losing any life, and completing all 255 levels, one can achieve 3,333,360 points.

 In 1999, Billy Mitchell became the first person to achieve this score by playing 6 hours straight.
 Since then, more than 20 people have done it, among which David Race holds the record of finishing it at 3 hours, 28 minutes and 49 seconds, in 2013.

 15. ‘GTA’ Franchise Has Lawsuits of over $1 Billion